rob-luke/conversations/docs/index.md

 but also through key acoustic features like loudness, intonation, and speech rate, this package brings forth an indispensable tool for understanding and interpreting the wealth of information embedded in everyday exchanges.
-`Conversations` enables you to analyze and comprehend the complex world of human interaction.
+`Conversations` enables you to analyse and comprehend the complex world of human interaction.

 ## Documentation